richardm/richardm.github.io/docs/principles/index.md

 > "The purpose of negotiation is not always to reach agreement...
 The purpose of negotiation is to explore whether you can satisfy your interests better through an agreement than you could by pursuing your Best Alternative to a Negotiated Agreement (BATNA).
 Your BATNA is your walkaway alternative.
 It’s your best course of action for satisfying your interests without the other’s agreement." - William Ury (?)

-- Create orgs that mimic the architecture you want the machine to exhibit. - James Lewis (Thoughtworks): Inverse Conway Maneuver

 > "The vast majority of our learning happens on the job." - Tanya Reilly
 > "Virtuous cycles" -- this is the word I was looking for with the correlation stuff.

-- Principle: You only get better when you invest effort.
+- You only get better when you invest effort.

   > "I'm good at everything I put effort into." - Polina Giralt.